When someone with pancreatic cancer dies

-- Register the death at your local register office within five days of the death in England, Wales and Northern Ireland and within eight days in Scotland.
+- Register the death within five days in England, Wales and Northern Ireland, and within eight days in Scotland.
 You will need to do this before a funeral.

 The GP or nurse should give you information about what you need to do.
-You can also find details of how to register a death, your local register office, and what else to do after someone dies on the:
+You can also find details of how to register a death, and what else to do after someone dies on the:

 - GOV.UK website in England and Wales

 - National Records of Scotland or the Scottish Government website

 If your family member died at home, they can stay there for as long as you wish before the funeral.
 When you are ready, the funeral director will move them to a funeral home if that is what you want.
 You can visit them at the funeral home if you wish.
 If they died in a hospital, hospice or care home, ask if you can go to visit them in a private room if you want to.